United States border preclearance: Legal restrictions

-Preclearance facilities exist because of agreements made between the U.S. federal government and the governments of the host countries.
-Travelers who have passed through preclearance facilities, but whose flight or ship has not departed, remain in the legal jurisdiction of the host country.
-U.S. officials may question and search travelers with such passengers' permission.
-Their power to arrest or detain travelers (such as for customs or immigration violations or outstanding warrants) is limited; for example, in Ireland, a preclearance officer may detain a person whom they reasonably suspect to be carrying a weapon and search the person, or may detain someone whom they reasonably suspect to have committed an indictable offence under Irish law or have obstructed the preclearance officer in the performance of their duties.
-Anyone so detained must be delivered forthwith to the Garda Síochána to be dealt with in accordance with Irish law.
+Preclearance facilities operate under agreements between the federal government of the United States and the governments of the countries where the facilities are located.
+Travelers who have completed preclearance but whose aircraft or vessel has not yet departed remain under the legal jurisdiction of the host country.
+U.S. officials may question and search travelers with their consent, but their authority to arrest or detain individuals is limited.
+For instance, in Ireland a preclearance officer may detain a person whom they reasonably suspect of carrying a weapon and may search that individual, or may detain someone whom they reasonably suspect of having committed an indictable offence under Irish law or of obstructing a preclearance officer in the performance of their duties.
+Any individual detained in such circumstances must be promptly transferred to the Garda Síochána to be dealt with in accordance with Irish law.

-Some countries have laws in place that specifically cover preclearance issues.
-If a CBP officer has any security but non-immigration/customs-related concerns about a traveler, the attending CBP officer may need to refer the matter to local officials.
-Passengers can choose to abandon their flight and refuse search, and unlike in the United States, officers cannot search them without permission absent an immediate threat.
-Most preclearance facilities have a sign explaining so.
-CBP officers in the Preclearance Division are not armed on foreign soil.
-However, since the Parliament of Canada approved Bill C-23, CBP officers would be allowed to carry sidearms on duty in Canada if they are working in an environment in which Canada Border Services Agency (CBSA) officers are normally armed.
+Some countries have enacted legislation that specifically addresses matters relating to preclearance.
+If a U.S. Customs and Border Protection officer identifies a security concern that is not related to immigration or customs matters, the issue may need to be referred to local authorities.
+Travelers also have the option to abandon their journey and decline a search.
+Unlike within the United States, officers generally cannot conduct searches without consent unless there is an immediate threat.
+Most preclearance facilities display notices informing passengers of these conditions.
+CBP officers assigned to the Preclearance Division are typically not armed while operating on foreign soil.
+However, after the Parliament of Canada approved Bill C-23, CBP officers working in Canada may carry sidearms while on duty if they are operating in environments where Canada Border Services Agency officers are normally armed.